Balance Trainer High Knees exercise demonstration image

 How to Perform

-Place the balance trainer dome-side up on a stable, non-slip surface.
-Step carefully onto the center of the dome, finding your balance with feet roughly shoulder-width apart.
+Place the balance trainer dome-side up on a non-slip surface.
+Step onto the center with feet shoulder-width apart and stand tall with core engaged.

 Coaching Tips